-When we bill on a capped, stage-by-stage basis, we only charge for the phases of the arbitration that are in fact required.
-We also write off all legal fees for work that exceeds the capped amount for each phase of the arbitration, often writing off significant amounts since we do not count our hours of work.
-If our hourly legal fees do not meet the cap for any phase, then our clients do not pay the full, capped amount.
-As some lawyers attempt to renegotiate caps over the course of an arbitration, our standard letter of engagement contains a provision whereby caps can never be increased.
+When we bill on a capped, stage-by-stage basis, we only charge for the stages of the arbitration that are ultimately required.
+We also write off all legal fees for work that exceeds the capped amount for each stage of the arbitration.
+If our hourly legal fees do not meet the cap for any stage, then our clients pay less than the capped amount.

-Even arbitral tribunals have remarked that Aceris Law’s legal fees are reasonable in their final awards.
+Multiple arbitral tribunals have remarked that Aceris Law’s legal fees are reasonable in their final awards for our victorious clients.
 For instance, in a recent successful arbitration, one arbitral tribunal indicated, “As regards the reasonableness of the Claimant’s legal fees, we find that the amount of legal fees of Aceris Law LLC is, indeed, very reasonable, in light of the complexity, duration and the considerable value of the claims and counterclaims of this Arbitration.”
 As one criterion taken into account by arbitral tribunals when deciding whether or not to award costs to the winning party is whether the legal fees paid were reasonable, it is unsurprising that many of our clients have been awarded the entirety of the legal fees they incurred in the decision on costs.

-We have also successfully assisted clients to obtain third-party funding in the past, for both commercial and investment arbitrations, while winning third-party funded claims and ensuring that compensation is distributed in an entirely transparent manner for clients and funders.
-We are glad to assist clients to secure third-party funding, at no cost, if we consider the claims in question to be both meritorious and fundable.
+We have also successfully assisted clients to obtain third-party funding in the past, for both commercial and investment arbitrations.
+We are always glad to assist clients to secure third-party funding, at no cost, if we consider the claims in question to be both meritorious and fundable.